muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 Muldis Object Notation eschews dedicated syntax for some data types that users might expect to see here.
 This section enumerates some and says why.

-Floating-point numbers or scientific notation or inexact numbers: Some of these might be added later but for now any rational value representable by an IEEE float can be exactly represented by a **Fraction** or **Decimal**, albeit more verbosely in the uncommon cases using large exponents.
-Any added would be bareword only as expected to be relatively short.
-Regardless, any special values of an IEEE float such as infinities, over/underflows, NaNs, would not be part of those new types and rather would be their own singleton **Capsule** or **Excuse** types.
+Special values of an IEEE floating-point number such as infinities, over/underflows, NaNs, are not part of the **Fraction** type and rather would be their own singleton **Capsule** or **Excuse** types, usually left up to the overlaid data model.

 Fixed-precision/scale numbers and/or significant figures indication and/or
-error margin indication, left up to to overlaid data model.
+error margin indication, left up to the overlaid data model.
 Any added would be bareword only as expected to be relatively short.
 They would be defined in terms of being a scaled integer or fixed-denominator fraction.